Many pests cause chewing damage to plants. One of them is the grasshopper.

 19. Semaspore Bait

-This is another brand that contains Nosema locustae.
-Semaspore Bait is great for killing grasshoppers eating plants.
+Semaspore Bait is great for killing grasshoppers that are eating plants.
+It also works against pasture grasshoppers.

 Apply it to hatching beds and surrounding areas.
 For more details on how to properly apply, follow the directions on the container.